The 5 main factors that determine your credit scores

 If you’ve applied for credit multiple times in a short window of time, it can damage your credit scores.
 For that reason, it’s important to only apply for credit when it’s absolutely necessary.

-However, there is one exception to this – if you’re shopping around for the best rates for a car loan or mortgage, if these multiple hard hits are recorded within a two-week period, they’re treated as a single inquiry on your credit scores.
+However, there is one exception to this – if you’re shopping around for the best rates for a car loan or mortgage, if these multiple hard inquiries are recorded within a two-week period, they’re treated as a single inquiry on your credit scores.